 Scripture is from New King James Version unless otherwise noted.

-looking at every verse which speaks to the Father and the Son.
+looking at every verse which speaks about the Father and the Son.

 Matthew 3:17 “And suddenly a voice came from heaven, saying, ‘This is My beloved Son, in whom I am well pleased’” (See also Matt.
 17:5, Mark 1:11, Mark 9:7, Luke 3:22 and Luke 9:35).

 NOTE: Jesus Christ is never called the “Son of the Spirit.”
-He is “the Son of the Father” in 2 John 1:3, and “the only begotten of the Father” in John 1:14.
+He is “the Son of the Father” (2 John 1:3) and “the only begotten of the Father” (John 1:14).

 Matthew 5:16 “Let your light so shine before men, that they may see your good works and glorify your Father in heaven.”

-We are never commanded to “glorify” the Spirit.
+We are never commanded to worship or to “glorify” the Spirit.

 Matthew 5:45 “ . . . that you may be sons of your Father in heaven; for He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust.